alfredlandry25-pixel/Alfred-s_Mentor_repo/readme.md

 *   **Email:** `admin@mentor.edu`
 *   **Password:** `password` (This password is hashed in the database.
 You might need to re-hash it or use the `hash_password.php` script to create new admin users.)

-## 🤝 alfred Contributing
+## 🤝 alfred contribution

-My name is alfred and this is my own contribution, Contributions are welcome!
-Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.

-##  Alfred Landry Contribution
-My name is Alfred and this is my contribution
+My Name is Alfred and this is my own contribution

 ## 📞 Support